Cxnfl1ct/oOS/README.md

 <h2>oOS alpha</h2>

 oOS is a 32 bit, (optionally) multitasking, megalithic operating system.
-It is meant to emulate the experience of a videogame or demo software rather than a traditional desktop operating system.
 It uses different text modes and graphical programs to edit files using the <b>FAT32</b> and create programs using the <b>MicroPython</b> scripting language.

 Multitasking kernel programs, file allocation, graphical window manipulation, GUI desktop environment, and much more